-Nicole Brandt Minyard is the Founder and Executive Director of Poverty & the Arts.
-She is an entrepreneur, advocate, animal-lover, and social artist.
-She graduated Magna Cum Laude from Belmont University in May 2014 .
-In Fall 2011, She started the programs of Poverty & the Arts through an on-campus work-study job in Belmont’s Center of Service-Learning.
-As a Junior, in Spring 2013, she began the process to file for 501(c)3 status.
-Her senior year of college, Nicole interned at the Arts and Business Council and under the art therapist at Room in the Inn.
-Nicole started working with the homeless her senior year of high school in 2009, beginning in Louisville, Kentucky.
-She has always been inspired by the hearts of the homeless and hopes to find ways to bridge the gap between the rich and the poor.
-When she’s not dreaming and planning for Poverty & the Arts, Nicole likes traveling, Indian food, going on adventures with her husband Josh and their rescue dog Max, and listening to the stories in her community.
+Nicole started building relationships with people experiencing homelessness her senior year of high school in 2009 in Louisville, Kentucky.
+She has always been inspired by the creativity of those living on the streets and hopes to find ways to bridge the gap between the rich and the poor.
+When she’s not dreaming and planning for Poverty and the Arts, Nicole likes taking care of her houseplants, thrifting for new interior pieces, going on adventures with her husband Josh and their rescue dog Max, and listening to the stories in her community.

-Carolina graduated from Belmont University with a Bachelors of Social Work and a minor in English Writing.
-She is also the Vendor Program Manager at the Contributor Street Newspaper and was previously a Shelter Manager at Safe Haven Family Shelter.
-She is passionate about having an impact on issues related to poverty and homelessness and is thankful to have the opportunity to do so through her work at Poverty & the Arts.
+Carolina graduated from Belmont University with a Bachelors of Social Work and a minor in English Writing in 2017.
+In addition to her work at POVA, she currently works full-time as the Employment Support Coordinator at local homeless nonprofit, Room in the Inn.
+She was formerly the Program Manager at the Contributor Street Newspaper, as well as a Shelter Manager at Safe Haven Family Shelter.
+She is passionate about having an impact on issues related to poverty and homelessness and is thankful to have the opportunity to do so through her work at POVA.
 In her free hours, Carolina can usually be found laughing at her friends and trying to make them laugh at her, listening to good music, eating Mexican food, sipping black coffee, finding new treasures at a thrift store, or reading under a tree.